Spaceman of Bohemia: Plot

-Jakub Procházka is a Czech astrophysicist who agrees to an eight-month mission of exploring a cloud of dust and particles, called Chopra, in space that was created by a comet.
-Jakub must travel to its location (between Earth and Venus) to collect samples of the cloud so they could determine what it is, why it is making the sky purple at night, and why it is beginning to consume itself.
-The mission is deemed too dangerous by most countries to even attempt, so the Czech Republic decides to take the opportunity to be the first to attempt something like this.
+Jakub Procházka is a Czech astrophysicist who agrees to an eight-month mission of exploring a cloud of space dust called Chopra that was created by a comet.
+Jakub must travel to its location (between Earth and Venus) to collect samples of the cloud so that scientists could determine what it is, why it is making the sky purple at night, and why it is beginning to consume itself.
+The mission is deemed too dangerous by most countries to attempt, so the Czech Republic decides to take the opportunity to be the first.
 It's decided that Jakub will be sent on the mission, making him a celebrity in the public eye.
-He is not very passionate about becoming an astronaut, however, instead wanting redemption for his family name.
-His father was a member of the Communist Party of Czechoslovakia that ruled their country in the past, and a young Jakub and his grandparents were harshly punished for the now deceased father's actions by their community after a stranger revealed his secrets.
-Jakub feels his family name can only be redeemed by becoming a national hero.
+He is not very passionate about becoming an astronaut, however, instead wanting to redeem his family name.
+His father was a member of the Communist Party of Czechoslovakia during the totalitarian rule, and a young Jakub and his grandparents were harshly punished by their community for the now deceased father's actions after a stranger revealed his secrets.
+Jakub feels his family name can only be redeemed by his becoming a national hero.